 How often should I attend appointments?

-For virtual professional organising services, it is recommended to work on a single project or at most 2-3 projects for 1-2 sessions a week over the course of 6 weeks and reassess.
+Consulting appointments: For organising and productivity consulting, a single project or at most 2-3 projects for 1-2 sessions a week over six weeks and reassessing.

 Are my counselling sessions confidential?